How to Find Time to Write (and Make a Cozy Writing Space You'll Actually Use)

 Writing Resources for Aspiring Authors

 Are you an aspiring author ready to take your writing game to the next level?
 You’ve come to the right place.
 Whether you're just starting out or looking to hone your craft, I've put together a list of resources I’ve found helpful in my own writing journey.
-You can find them on the ‘writing resources’ page of my website, here.
+You can find them on this Writing Resources page where I highlight:

-Aren’t seeing what you’re looking for?
-You’re always welcome to contact me with writing-related questions—I love helping fellow authors out (especially fellow queer authors!).
+Not seeing what you’re looking for?
+You’re always welcome to contact me with writing-related questions—I love helping fellow authors (especially fellow queer authors) navigate the writing world.
+Whether it’s advice on character arcs, brainstorming plot twists, or just a little encouragement, I’m happy to chat.

 Wellness Shop Musings & The Struggle to Fit In